opensafely/documentation/codelist creation.md

 	* This will show you the latest version for a Codelist
 * If it's a draft version there will be a Publish version button on the left below Create new version.
 * If not, it's already published, good job!

+## Adding a Codelist Version

+* Go to an existing Codelist page.
+* Click Create new version
+* If you want to update the existing version, click Update version instead.